Skip to content

 flags

-List of flags / options for pulumi plan
+List of flags / options for terraform plan

 TYPE: list[str] DEFAULT: None